northswiss/jekyll-boilerplate/_posts/2016-07-21-9-ways-to-make-the-most-out-of-economy-class.md

 ### Pick seats carefully

-In a business where less and less choice is given to the consumer, business travellers gloss over just how powerful it is to still pick their own seat.
+In a business where less and less choice is given to the consumer, business travelers gloss over just how powerful it is to still pick their own seat.
 This is truer than ever with sites like Seat [Guru](http://www.seatguru.com/) and [Seat Expert](http://seatexpert.com/).
-They offer business travellers detailed color-coded airplane maps and charts along with rating systems to determine the kind of amenities available or just how comfortable a particular seat is.
+They offer business travelers detailed color-coded airplane maps and charts along with rating systems to determine the kind of amenities available or just how comfortable a particular seat is.

 Unfortunately, neither of these are booking sites, so office managers or employees who self-book can combine this information with tools like [TravelPerk](http://travelperk.com/).
 This guarantees the most comfortable trips at the absolute best prices.